sourcegraph/about/handbook/people-ops/interview_process.md

 ## Scheduling

 We are flexible when it comes to scheduling interviews because we are all-remote and we don't need to schedule all interviews back-to-back (unlike typical onsite interviews at other companies).
-Some candiates like spreading interviews out over multiple days and others prefer to batch them as much as possible to get it over with. *Ask the candidate what their preferences are and then try to accommodate those preferences as much as possible (given interviewer availability)*.
+Some candidates like spreading interviews out (e.g., across multiple days and/or having breaks between interviews on the same day) and others prefer to batch them as much as possible to get it over with. *Ask the candidate what their ideal interview schedule looks like and then try to accommodate those preferences as much as possible (given interviewer availability)*.

 Even if candidates prefer to batch all their interviews together, it might not be possible due to the timezones of available interviewers.